-Miriam highlighted the importance for African researchers to drive the co-creation of proposals based on African end user requirements in the context of the ICT-39-2017.
-She invited the participants who do not currently have profiles on the IST-Africa portal to prepare an organisational profile and provide it to ANTIC for publication on IST-Africa and to access the depth of knowledge available online.
+Paul highlighted the importance for African researchers to drive the co-creation of proposals based on African end user requirements in the context of the ICT-39-2017.
+He invited the participants who do not currently have profiles on the IST-Africa portal to set up a profile and access the depth of knowledge available online.